+- lengthy

-- lengthy - hard to follow argument
+- hard to follow argument

-3) Final Judgment - Students should write a one page (double-spaced) review.
+- 3) Final Judgment Students should write a one-page (double-spaced) review.

-The assignment is due on 18 March and its worth 30 points.
+The assignment is due on 20 October.
 Students are expected to upload their papers to the already created dropbox.
+The assignment is worth 30 points.